c0rNCh1p/TacOS/readme.md

 Sometimes a completely offline installation is impossible, but being less dependant on the network while using Calamares results in less headaches overall when installing and testing weather in a virtual machine or on hardware.
+#### Post Installation
+After installing TacOS using Calamares, please note that the autologin will no longer match the liveuser account, as liveuser will have been removed from the system.
+This means you will need to manually log in to the shell at startup.
+Additionally, to ensure everything works correctly, you should refresh the shell at least once using `bash` (or `reload` after the shell has been refreshed at least once).
 ##